Kinds-of-Intelligence-CFI/animal-ai/README.md

 ## Citation

-We recently published our new paper on Animal-AI, which you can find [here](https://arxiv.org/abs/2312.11414).
+We published our Version 3 paper on Animal-AI, which you can find [here](https://arxiv.org/abs/2312.11414).
 If you use Animal-AI in your research, please cite our paper:

  _Voudouris, K., Alhas, I., Schellaert, W., Crosby, M., Holmes, J., Burden, J., Chaubey, N., Donnelly, N., Patel, M., Halina, M,.
 Hernández-Orallo, J. & Cheke, L. G. (2023).
 Animal-AI 3: What's New & Why You Should Care. arXiv preprint arXiv:2312.11414._
 ```